 During my Greek island sailing trip, I visited 12 islands and Athens.
 While I only spent about 24 hours or less on each island, it was enough to tell you which islands were my favorites.
 Believe it or not, Santorini was not my favorite.
-Kythnos and Kea are two islands I would like to consider spending significantly more time exploring.
+Kythnos and Kea are two Greek islands in the Cyclades I would like to consider spending significantly more time exploring.

 The next day we sailed around the island and docked at the town of Loutra.
-The captain recommended heading up to the hilltop Chora for lunch and to see the town.
+The captain recommended heading up to the hilltop Chora, the Greek word for village, for lunch and to see the town.
 Several of us piled into one of the two taxis on this side of the island and headed up the winding road.
 Immediately saw the charm of the village.
 It is the more quiet, but equally beautiful version of Santorini.
 Not only that but I had the best meal of my life there.

 After wandering the town, I decided to eat in the main square where the taxi had dropped us.
 The restaurant was called Messaria, which is the official name of the town.
 I ordered the fig salad with almonds and the baked eggplant.
 Both were divine despite their simplicity!
 The seasoning was just perfect.
 I really want to try to recreate the eggplant dish myself.
 The eggplant is baked with tomato sauce, cheese and spices.